-The event will feature regional examples of ways the healthcare-community collaborations can:
+The event featured regional examples of ways the healthcare-community collaborations can:

 Improve healthy food access